bigspider/accumulator/README.md

 Current progress on the writeup:
 - Literature review not fully complete
 - Formal definitions and proofs are missing
-- Second construction is only a sketch; there are currently mistakes.

 Code in this repo:
 - [simple_accumulator.py](accumulator/simple_accumulator.py) - implementation of the first construction.